 Flashes and floaters are common visual sensations that are seen within the field of vision.
 Floaters is a term that describes dark shadows that move across the field of vision.
 They can take on different shapes, like dots, specks, circles, and lines.
 These objects are most obvious when looking at a bright, plain background, like a blue sky.
 Flashes describe sudden bursts of light that are seen within your peripheral vision and are most visible in a dark setting.
 Flashes and floaters often occur together and are usually harmless, but they can be symptoms of abnormal changes within your eye that can lead to serious issues, like blindness.
 If you have been experiencing flashes and floaters or have recently noticed an increase in their occurrences, contact Stone Oak Ophthalmology Center in San Antonio, TX to schedule an eye exam.
-Our board-certified ophthalmologists, Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney, are highly trained and experienced in diagnosing flashes and floaters and can guide you on how to best care for your eyes to preserve your best vision.
+Our board-certified ophthalmologists, Dr. Allison Young and Dr. Teresa Whitney, are highly trained and experienced in diagnosing flashes and floaters and can guide you on how to best care for your eyes to preserve your best vision.

 When to see a doctor

 Flashes and floaters typically arise with advanced age but can also be present in young patients as well.
 They are common occurrences that are not generally a cause for alarm, and they don't cause any pain.
 However, when they become prevalent and increase in number or size, that is usually when it's time to see an ophthalmologist.
 Other concerns to watch out for include: